Riosmena/TC2008B/README.md

 # TC2008B
-Activities and project from unit: Modeling of Multi-Agent Systems with Computer Graphics
+Works and activities from unit: Modeling of Multi-Agent Systems with Computer Graphics